 Sorry, Blair Waldorf: At the 2014 CFDA Fashion Awards, Lively copped her old frenemy's go-to hair accessory, and it looked good.
 Headbands are big for fall, so why not follow the actress's lead?

-This mega-fishtail, seen at the New York premiere of Savages in 2012, will go down in history as one of our all-time favorite Lively looks.
+This mega-fishtail, seen at the New York premiere of "Savages" in 2012, will go down in history as one of our all-time favorite Lively looks.
 Why?
 It's simple enough, yet the texture adds a little something without being over-the-top messy.
-Here's our guide to doing a fishtail braid.

 One of our favorite variations on Lively's signature waves is a half-back 'do.
 It's easy, too: Just grab a chunk of face-framing hair on each side, pull it back, and fasten with kirby grips.